Virginia Gay: Career

-In 2022 Virginia Gay wrote and performed in the play, Cyrano for the Melbourne Theatre Company.
-The play is a gender – flipped, modern re-imagining of Cyrano de Bergerac written in 1897 by Edmond Rostand.
+In 2022, Virginia Gay wrote and performed in the play, Cyrano for the Melbourne Theatre Company.
+The play is a gender-flipped, modern re-imagining of Cyrano de Bergerac written in 1897 by Edmond Rostand.

+In 2022, Gay joined the filming for the SBS drama Safe Home and was a part of the ABC drama Savage River as the character of Rachel Kennedy.

+In May 2023, it was announced that Gay would participate in the twentieth series of Dancing with the Stars and was paired with Ian Waite.
+In the same year, she appeared on the fifth season of Thank God You're Here.

+In June 2023 Gay was announced as the artistic director of the 2024 season of the Adelaide Cabaret Festival.
+Gay was later announced to return as the 2025 Artistic Director of the Cabaret Festival.

 Personal life

 In June 2008, Gay was the victim of a violent assault by two men in the suburb of Marrickville in Sydney.
 The men then went on to murder chef Daniel Owen.

 Charity work

 In May 2009, Gay was the national ambassador for Cystic Fibrosis Australia's annual awareness and fundraising campaign 65 Roses Day.
 Gay also attends the Good Friday Appeal held in Melbourne every year to support the Royal Children's Hospital.